metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 #### Overview

 All Metapsy databases are provided as "rectangular", **wide-format** datasets.
-This means that each row in a dataset corresponds with the results of one treatment arm comparison (e.g. cognitive-behavioral therapy versus.
+This means that each row in a dataset corresponds with the results of one treatment arm comparison (e.g. cognitive-behavioral therapy versus waitlist).

+Metapsy databases only contain evidence from randomized-controlled trials (RCTs).
+Therefore, if an RCT only contained two groups, and only one relevant outcome, this means that the trial will only contribute one row to the dataset.

+Of course, it is also possible for RCTs included in a database to provide more than one

 <br>